AidanJReid/claire/README.md

 ### User Stories

 As a *guest* I want to be able to:
-- register an account
+- register an account :white_check_mark:
-- view the selection of treatments
+- view the selection of treatments :white_check_mark:
-- search for treatments
+- make a manual search for treatments :white_check_mark:

 As a *registered user* I want to be able to:
 - do all the above, and
+- maintain a record of my carted items (in local storage or other) :white_check_mark:
 - reset my password if forgotten
-- view profile
+- view profile :white_check_mark:
-- make booking in calendar
+- make booking in calendar :white_check_mark:
-- add treatment to shopping cart
+- add treatment to shopping cart :white_check_mark:
-- purchase treatment
+- purchase treatment :white_check_mark:

 ### Design

 I wanted the style of the site to be 'light' and reflect the nature of the business which is massage therapy.
-I researched other sites ([1](https://www.dublinwellnesscentre.ie/ "Dublin Wellness Centre"),[2](https://www.thebodywiseclinic.ie/ "BodyWise"),[3](https://dublinholisticmassage.com/ "Dublin Holistic Massage")) throughout this process for style tips and colour patterns and adopted the scheme I did after discussion with the eventual site owner.
+I researched other sites ([1](https://www.dublinwellnesscentre.ie/ "Dublin Wellness Centre"), [2](https://www.thebodywiseclinic.ie/ "BodyWise"), [3](https://dublinholisticmassage.com/ "Dublin Holistic Massage")) throughout this process for style tips and colour patterns and adopted the scheme I did after discussion with the eventual site owner.

 - The primary font 'Libre Franklin' was chosen because of its aesthetic appeal and I felt it complemented the headings quite well.
 I also like how the font appeared in the buttons, especially when I applied letter spacing.
 - The font 'Bellota' was chosen for the headings because I felt it was stylish and elegant - much like the intended customer market!